Is the Personal Protective Equipment Recommended on the SDS Enough?

 How to Select Appropriate PPE for Chemical Handling

-There are two sections on the SDS that address personal protective equipment (PPE):
+There are two sections on the SDS that address personal protective equipment (PPE) required to reduce chemical exposure:

 • Section 8: Exposure Controls and Personal Protection – for chemical handling PPE recommendations.